 I went to Haiti last week.
-My flight attendant benefits and fairly flexible schedule allowed me the opportunity to join my uncle, along with his family and a group of medical volunteers at a hospital located just outside the capital of Port-au-Prince.
+My flight attendant benefits and fairly flexible schedule allowed me the opportunity to join my uncle, along with his family and a group of medical volunteers, at a hospital located just outside the capital of Port-au-Prince.

 I have a lot of questions.
 I question how my existence can make a difference in this world.
 I question how God can just watch so much destruction, so much pain.
-Over four months since the earthquake, piles of rubble, tent cities, chaos, and brokenness is.
+Over four months after the earthquake, piles of rubble, tent cities, chaos, and brokenness is.
 It just is.

 The woman at the clinic says she can’t eat.
 The nurse inquires to why.
 In Creole, she says she doesn’t have an appetite.
 The woman then turns and points to a large pile of rubble right behind the makeshift clinic.
 “My daughter is in that rubble.”

 Reggie says if he could take it all back, he would.
 He grew up in Miami, speaking English perfectly.
 He moved to Florida, from Haiti, with his mother when he was five years old.
 He’s back now, and not by the desired choice.
 He was convicted for a few crimes in the United States and was subsequently deported.
 He is only 26.